Yashpsct010/TechInsightsAi/documentation/TechInsightsAI_Developer_Guide.md

 #### Backend (Express)

 We're running an Express.js server with a pretty standard structure:

-- **API Routes**: Defined in the routes folder, these handle different endpoints
-- **Controllers**: Business logic for handling requests
-- **Models**: Mongoose schemas for our MongoDB data
-- **Middleware**: For tasks like error handling, CORS, etc.

-The backend is deployed as serverless functions on Vercel, which means:

-- Each API route becomes its own function
-- Connection pooling becomes important (we don't want to create a new DB connection for each function call)
-- Cold starts can affect performance (we've implemented some optimizations for this)

-#### Database (MongoDB)

-We chose MongoDB for a few reasons:

 1. Schema flexibility - perfect for content that might evolve over time
 2. Great integration with Node.js via Mongoose
 3. MongoDB Atlas has a generous free tier that works well for our needs